 Wrap a visit around nearby Watkins Glen International Racetrack, which hosts famous races, wine and beer festivals, a vintage grand prix, and concert weekends.
 Sign up to “Drive the Glen” in your own car.
 Take two laps with a guide and stop at the Finish Line for photos.
 You can also consider spending a few nights glamping or register for a campsite on the property.

 Outside of Corning, visitors will find memory-making adventures for the whole family.
 Here are a few of the top attractions in the area.

-Looking for a swimming hole?
-Venture to Robert Treman State Park.
-The park won National Natural Landmark for its “significant examples of the nation’s biological and/or geological features.”
+Venture to Green Lakes State Park.
+The park won National Natural Landmark recognition for its “significant examples of the nation’s biological and/or geological features.”
 The rare Round Lake is meromictic, meaning the bottom and surface waters don’t completely mix.
-Jump in and you may find a cold surprise as the warmer surface water never blends with the colder water below.
-Most park swimmers and rock-divers gather at Lucifer Falls to float in the shadow of trees or lounge under the waterfall.
+Head to Robert H. Treman State Park where most park swimmers and rock-divers gather at Lucifer Falls to float in the shadow of trees or lounge under the waterfall.
 Lifeguards are on watch during the summer season.

 A Multitude Of Finger Lakes Experiences

 Reisinger’s Apple Country is open during harvest months for U-Pick fun between August and November.
 The tasting room offers an array of ciders and preserves from Reisinger’s peach, apple, and plum orchards.